-Face masks should be worn according to the Fall Plan.
+Face masks should be worn according to the Covid Plan.

 One of the best known ways to help slow the spread of Covid-19, is to correctly wear a face covering, which means wearing it snugly over both your nose and mouth.

 Covid-19 infects others through droplets.
 These droplets can be projected into the air when someone breathes, talks, sneezes, coughs, etc. Face masks help to contain these water droplets by keeping them from projecting into the air, which in turn reduces the likelihood of transmission.